sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 ToastStunt supports 64 bit integers, but it can also be configured to support 32 bit.
 In MOO programs, integers are written just as you see them here, an optional minus sign followed by a non-empty sequence of decimal digits.
 In particular, you may not put commas, periods, or spaces in the middle of large integers, as we sometimes do in English and other natural languages (e.g. 2,147,483,647).

-> Note: The value $maxint and $minint define in the server the maximum integers support.
+> Note: The values $maxint and $minint define in the database the maximum integers supported.
 These are set automatically with ToastCore.
 If you are migrating from LambdaMOO it is still a good idea to check that these numbers are being set properly.

 #### Real Number Type